kennylavender/tcp-client/README.md

 ## Todo

-- Move requests and response filtering logic into a seperate module with tests.
+- Extract and test request/response logic into a seperate module with tests.
 - Some end to end tests, maybe mock stdin/stdout?
 - Investigate a better composition of components?
 Can we use stream `.pipe` to improve composition or decoupling?